*All Orders 4/19-4/27 Will Ship 4/28*

 What are their differences?

-At a basic level, vinegar is simply a fermented solution that contains acetic acid – the acid that gives vinegar its distinctive taste – and can be made from a variety of base ingredients (apple cider, red wine, etc.).
+At a basic level, vinegar is simply a fermented solution containing acetic acid—the acid that gives vinegar its distinctive taste—and can be made from various base ingredients (apple cider, red wine, etc.).

 In this article, we’re going to focus specifically on: